scala/scala/README.md

   use underscore emphasis and capitalise the text manually, `_LIKE THIS_`.
 - `\code{...}` can be replaced with standard in-line verbatim markdown, `` `like this` ``.
+- `\paragraph` (typically used for a non-numbered header) can be replaced by a hard line break, which is a `\` followed immediately by a newline.

 ### Unicode Character replacements